joneschrisan/yamtp/README.md

 Any transport method can be used in reality so long as the payload and the form headers are passed to the request handeler are kept the same.

-**ALL requests should be transmitted encrypted via ssl.
+**ALL requests and responses should be transmitted encrypted via ssl.
 NEVER under any circumstance should a transfer take place as plain text.**

 All lines should end with ```CRLF``` (```\r\n```) NOT ```CR``` (```\r```) or ```LF``` (```\n```).